 ** Limitations may apply and can be confirmed prior to booking.

-Day 8 - Breakfast story time, bike packing and (sadly) transfer back to Toulouse airport for 12pm noon drop off
+Day 8 - Breakfast basking in Tour de France glory, bike packing and (sadly) transfer back to Toulouse airport for 12pm noon drop off

 Learn more about some of the climbs you’ll conquer throughout the week here.